Nocturnal Emissions and Their Significance: A Scientific Overview

 Understanding Nocturnal Emissions

 Nocturnal emissions typically occur during REM sleep, when dreaming is most vivid.
 During this phase, males often experience nocturnal penile tumescence (NPT), or spontaneous erections.
-When combined with erotic dreams and heightened arousal, this can result in ejaculation without conscious control (Karacan et al., 1970).
+When combined with erotic dreams and heightened arousal, this can result in ejaculation without conscious control.
+This phenomenon was first systematically described by Karacan and colleagues in their 1970 study on nocturnal erections and their clinical value in diagnosing impotence (Karacan et al., 1970).

 Key contributing factors: